All you need to know about loans for bad credit

 The money should be sent to your bank account within minutes*.
 However, please be aware that it may take much longer for the money to appear in your bank account depending on your bank’s policies and procedures.

 One other big advantage of applying through a broker is that only one full credit search is carried out – and, even then, that’s only if you’ve completed the application on the website of the lender we’ve found for you.

 If you make full applications to lender after lender, there is a chance that some or all those lenders’ credit searches will appear on your credit file.
-Please be careful because, if you make lots of individual applications for credit within a short space of time, this can actually harm your credit rating.
-Lenders will, rightly or wrongly, think that you’re desperate for money.
+Please be careful because, if you make lots of individual applications for credit within a short space of time, this can actually harm your credit rating and can negatively impact your chances of getting your loan.
+Lenders may, rightly or wrongly, think that you’re desperate for money.

 When you use our service, the lenders we initially approach will only carry out soft searches on you.
 Only you can see soft searches on your credit report – they don’t affect your credit score and they’re invisible to any other lender you apply to.